ehotinger/blog/content/blog/introduction-to-principal-and-staff-engineering.md

 4. **Strategical** and sometimes tactical.
 Thinks about the **broader product, not just projects and tasks.**
 5. Defines **culture and standards for an entire organization.**
 6. Owns **organization-level architecture/product solutions.** Influences technology direction for organization.
-7. Grows L6s into L7s.
+7. Grows seniors into principal/staff engineers.
 8. Advocates and represents the broader tech population
 9. Is an escalation path
 10. Balances business and technical constraints